SenteonLLC/senteonllc.github.io/docs/index.md

 # Next Steps

-In order to configure Senteon Agents to implement and manage your hardened settings, follow the instructions in [Evaluating/Setting Up Endpoints](endpointconfiguration.md).
+In order to configure Senteon Agents to implement and manage your hardened settings, follow the instructions in [Endpoint Configuration](endpointconfiguration.md).